Eye Diseases & Conditions

 Find the information you’re looking for by reading through our comprehensive articles on eye diseases and conditions.

-Amblyopia (Lazy Eye)
+Amblyopia

-Lazy Eye or Amblyopia is a very common condition.
+Lazy Eye (or amblyopia) is a very common condition.
 Usually present early in childhood, lazy eye can be corrected if caught early.
 Learn what you can do to correct this eye condition before it becomes severe.

 Astigmatism